Bevy Version: | 0.9 | (outdated!) |

 from a regular system) - Access any component, entities, and resources you want

-This is especially useful if you want to do things that do not fit within Bevy's typical execution model/flow of just running systems once every frame (organized with stages and labels).
+This is especially useful if you want to do things that do not fit within Bevy's typical execution model/flow of just running systems once every frame.

 With direct world access, you can implement custom control flow, like looping some systems multiple times, selecting different systems to run in different circumstances, exporting/importing data from files like scenes or game saves, …